Snowpiercer: Plot

-In 2031, 17 years after an attempt to stop global warming via stratospheric aerosol injection catastrophically backfires and creates a new ice age, the remnants of humanity have taken to a self-sustaining circumnavigational train, the Snowpiercer, run by reclusive transportation magnate Wilford.
+In 2014, an attempt to stop climate change via stratospheric aerosol injection catastrophically backfires, creating a new ice age that destroys much of life on Earth.
+For 17 years, the remnants of humanity shelter in a state-of-the-art self-sustaining circumnavigational train, the Snowpiercer, run by reclusive transportation magnate Wilford.
 The passengers on the train are segregated, with the elite in the extravagant front cars and the poor crammed into squalid tail compartments overseen by armed guards.

-Urged by his father-figure, Gilliam, Curtis Everett and his second-in-command, Edgar, lead the tail passengers in a revolt after they realize the guards' weapons have no ammunition; bullets are believed to be "extinct" due to a previous revolt.
-They free Namgoong Minsoo, a captive security specialist, who insists that his clairvoyant daughter, Yona, be freed as well.
-Namgoong helps the tail mob progress forward, but they find themselves facing guards with melee weapons, overseen by Minister Mason.
-During the battle, the train goes into a tunnel, causing total darkness.
-The guard force, who have night vision, begin picking off the blind rebels.
-However, the tail-sectioners launch a counterattack with torches and push the guards back.
-Edgar is held hostage, but Curtis abandons him to capture Mason, forcing her to order the remaining guards to surrender while Edgar is fatally stabbed.
-The tail army stays back, holding the guards captive, while Curtis takes Mason, Namgoong, Yona, skilled fighter Grey, and Tanya and Andrew (two parents who have had their children taken from them) toward the front of the train.
+Urged by his mentor Gilliam, Curtis Everett and his second-in-command, Edgar, lead the tail passengers in a revolt.
+They free Namgoong Minsoo, a captive security specialist.
+For his assistance, they bribe him with Kronole, an addictive drug made from industrial waste.
+Namgoong also insists that his clairvoyant daughter, Yona, be freed.
+Namgoong helps the tail mob progress, but they face guards armed with melee weapons, overseen by Minister Mason.
+Edgar is held hostage, but Curtis allows him to be killed to capture Mason, forcing her to order the remaining guards to surrender.
+The tail mob stays back, holding the guards captive, while Curtis takes Mason, Namgoong, Yona, skilled fighter Grey, and Tanya and Andrew (two parents who had their children taken from them) towards the front of the train.

 Curtis's group travels through several opulent cars.
-Namgoong and Yona recognize a landmark outside and consider that the ice may be thawing.
+Namgoong and Yona recognize a landmark outside and speculate that the ice may be thawing more and more with every passing year.
 The group reaches a schoolroom, where a teacher is indoctrinating the children on Wilford's greatness.
-A bald man brings eggs for the children to open to celebrate the eighteenth circumnavigation of the Earth.
-The bald man goes to the tail army and shoots them with loaded automatic guns hidden under the eggs, revealing that bullets still exist.
+A bald man brings eggs for the children to celebrate the train's eighteenth circumnavigation of the Earth.
+Then the bald man goes to the tail army and shoots them with automatic firearms hidden under the eggs.
 The captured guards are freed, as is Mason's henchman Franco.
 The teacher, who received a gun from the bald man, kills Andrew before Grey kills her.
-Franco broadcasts to the classroom his execution of Gilliam, which prompts Curtis to kill Mason.
+Franco broadcasts to the classroom his execution of Gilliam, which prompts Curtis to execute Mason in turn.
 Curtis's group moves on, but Franco catches up with them, killing Grey and Tanya.
 Franco is then seemingly killed by Curtis and Namgoong.
-The two, along with Yona, continue onward.